 Omarino is a significant headland in the Bay of Islands which, just 15 years ago, was a grazed, dry stock farm.
 Like many of the nearby colonial-era farms, low productivity and distance to market provoked a change in use to smaller, private holiday sites.
 Cattle have been replaced with over a million native trees, bringing back the bush and wildlife with it.
-These farm conversions are essentially sponsors for forest regeneration, with mass replanting mandatory under the district plan.
+These farm conversions, like Parekura Bay, are essentially sponsors for forest regeneration, with mass replanting mandatory under the district plan.

 Bossley Architects worked with Boffa Miskell environmental planners to develop a masterplan for Omarino – the former Bentzen farm – defining 17 residential blocks from 12 to 17 acres each.
 With defined building ‘islands’ amidst the new bush, the resource consent process required model house designs for each new site with flyovers showing the effect now and in ten years’ time.
 Sensitivity was placed on views from the sea, meaning house scale, design and materials had to minimise visual and physical impact to maintain the beauty of the coast.